IngridCBarbosa/IngridCBarbosa/README.md

 ### 🚀 About Me

-I'm a Backend Engineer with experience building APIs, integrations and distributed systems.
+I'm a Backend Software Engineer passionate about building scalable systems and solving complex problems.

-I enjoy working on challenging backend problems, designing reliable solutions and learning new technologies that help create better products.
+Currently, I'm pursuing a postgraduate degree in Software Architecture and studying AWS Cloud Foundations through the AWS Women in Cloud program.

+I enjoy working with Golang, distributed systems, integrations and cloud technologies, always looking for ways to build reliable, maintainable and scalable solutions.

-Some things I work with regularly:
+Some technologies I work with:

+- Go, Java, Node.js and Ruby
-- Building scalable APIs and microservices
+- Microservices and distributed systems
-- Designing integrations with external platforms and services
+- Kafka and Amazon SQS
-- Event-driven architectures and messaging systems
+- PostgreSQL, MongoDB and Redis
-- Search solutions with Elasticsearch
+- Elasticsearch
+- Firebase and Cloudflare
-- AI-powered applications using Gemini and Claude Code
+- Gemini API and Claude Code
-- Cloud-native applications and backend services
-- Clean architecture, maintainability and performance
+- Docker and CI/CD pipelines

 ---